Daniboy370/Flow-and-Hydraulics-Laboratory/README.md

 # Flow-and-Hydraulics-Laboratory
-Codes and algorithms I wrote as a research assistant in Civil Engineering's laboratory.

-As part of research team of Prof. [Uri Shavit](https://cee.technion.ac.il/members/uri-shavit/) :
+Matlab codes I wrote as part of Prof. [Uri Shavit](https://cee.technion.ac.il/members/uri-shavit/)'s research team :

 "Our research group studies transport phenomena in complex, mostly porous, environments.
 The laboratory, field, and theoretical studies include applications of volume averaging theories, the development of mean flow models, an analysis of solute and particle dispersion, and topics in soil physics, hydrology and